lkt82/automatron/README.md

 Pipelines are expression via the attributes in the addon library [Automatron.AzureDevOps](https://www.nuget.org/packages/Automatron.AzureDevOps).

-*The project needs to be in git repostiory to able to compute paths correctly or have the RootPath property set*
+*The project needs to be in git repository to able to compute paths correctly or have the RootPath property set*

 ```c#
 [Pipeline]